foldda/snappable/README.md

 As in the video, by packaging software components as folders, Foldda's component-based app-building can be done without using any specialised tools.
 You can design and build apps by arranging and connecting software components using only native OS operationssuch as dragging-and-dropping folders.
 This contrasts with the other "no-code" app-dev frameworks where the components must exist within a vendor-specific IDE environment.

-## Promoting A Truely Open Software Component Marketplace
+## Promoting An Open Software Component Marketplace

-Component-based computing encourges code reuse and modular design.
+Component-based computing encourages code reuse and modular design.

-Foldda Automation Framework from this repo is the foundation of an open component-based computing eco-system, that has vendor-neutral software component and runtime development in its design.
-Such visionary design requires two pieces of technology: the first is a universal, vendor independent packaging of software components like we've just discussed and demonstrated; the second technology required is a standard interfcae that allow software components to freely and meaningful exchange data, think a "universal plug" for components like the pins and pin-holes on a physical breadboard ...
+Foldda Automation Framework from this repo is the foundation of an open component-based computing eco-system that is designed for vendor-neutral software components and runtime development.
+To realize this vision requires two pieces of technology: the first is a universal, vendor-independent packaging of software components as we've just discussed and demonstrated; the second is a standard interface that allows software components to freely and meaningful exchange data - think a "universal plug" for components like the pins and pin-holes on a physical breadboard ...

 ## Charian - Universal Data Exchange